hanwenzhang123/fullstack-note/06-note/README.md

 - Model communicates with database
 - Model sends back information to controller
 - Controller renders view
--
-#### Pipeline Design Patterns
-- set of automated processes and tools that allows both developers and operations professionals to work together to build and deploy code to a production environment for CI/CD in a deployable state at any point.

-#### Shared Component Architecture
-- build, distribute and collaborate over components to build multiple projects and applications
-- how to develop components independently but avoid the overhead of too many repositories
-- how to version, publish and manage each component individually
-- how to help others discover and adopt the components

-#### Micro-services Architecture
-- focuses on building many different small independen services that each do a single task and do one thing well
-- splits large applications into much smaller pieces that exist independently of each other.
-- like one server for chat server, one for caching, one do node.js only, one do Golang for concurrent task, one for message board
-- a flexible and efficient approach to designing software systems that are made up of small independent services that each have a specific and well-defined purpose.
-- consider => what goes into building, deploying, and updating an enterprise application => and break that work into more manageable, efficient batches.

 [[↑] Back to top](#table-of-contents)